 4. From the north.
 The trailhead is at 835 m in the beautiful Logarska dolina (valley) by the mountain hut.

 See them all on the map - guidebook above.
 If you are arriving from the south or south-east, you will certainly reach the Korošica meadow, where the Kocbekov dom (hut, currently in repair) stands.
 For detailed descriptions of Korošica approaches, see the page of Kocbekov dom.
 Being on the Korošica, you can do an ascent by the SW slope, or from the Sedelce (a grassy saddle, 50 meters above the Korošica), you can ascend by the SE ridge.
 Both approaches can be combined into a beautiful round tour.

 Not difficult, just on a few places steep walk-up, secured with some pegs.
 1 h 30 min.
-In good conditions it is also appropriate for skiing.
+In good conditions it is also appropriate for skiing, but it's a very steep, already alpinistic descent of grade D (difficile).
 For the whole S ascent from Kamniška Bela see the route description.

 The marked route starts on the Sedelce (saddle), 1900 m.
 This can be reached from the Korošica (15 min), or from any of the paths which lead to the Korošica from the E and SE (fromthe Robanov kot valley or from the Dleskovška planota plateau).
 The ridge is marked, on the upper part a scramble, also protected on some places - medium hard.
 1 h 15 min from the saddle.
 For the whole ascent from Robanov kot, see this route description.
 For the whole description of the paths from the S and SE, see the approaches to Kocbekov dom.